BrendonONeill/BugTrackingAppV2/README.md

 ## Extra features to add
 - Adding a project section to create new projects and find bugs to do with that project.

+## Bugs
+- When you first log in sometimes doesn't load in cards
+- Fix cookie notification

 ## Bug
 - (New) When recycling a bug the timer seems to hit 0 and enter the minus numbers. the data in the recycling bin should be removed after 30 days.
 - On first load there is an infinite loop on the card animation need to wait until a time then cancel animation.